cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 Now that we have walked through the `PrepareProposal` & `ProcessProposal`, we can move on to walking through the mempool.

 There are countless designs that an application developer can write for a mempool, the core team opted to provide a simple implementation of a nonce mempool.
-The nonce mempool is a mempool that keeps transactions sorted by nonce.
+The nonce mempool is a mempool that keeps transactions from an sorted by nonce in order to avoid the issues with nonces.

+It works by storing the transation in a list sorted by the transaction nonce.
+When the proposer asks for transactions to be included in a block it randomly selects a sender and gets the first transaction in the list.
+It repeats this until the mempool is empty or the block is full.